sdavidkong/snapshrine/README.md

-# Getting Started with Create React App
+# Getting Started with SnapShrine

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+SnapShrine lets anyone with an Arconnect wallet upload image files to Arweave.
+As soon as a user connects their wallet, they can see all the photos they've uploaded, on the same page.
+This front end uses GraphQL and Apollo client to query the official Arweave GraphQL endpoint, https://arweave.net/graphql.

 ## Available Scripts

-In the project directory, you can run:
+Just like any Create React App implementation, in the project directory, you can run:

 ### `npm start`